As seen in:

 Pro Tip: Personalize your IT resume example by dropping the company’s name into your resume summary or objective.

-If you’re craving more advice and examples of summaries for IT resumes, check out our guide: How To Write A Resume Summary: 21 Best Examples You Will See
+If you’re craving more advice and examples of summaries for IT resumes, check out our guides: How To Write A Resume Summary: 21 Best Examples You Will See and Summary of Qualifications

 Example IT Resume Objective Statement

 If you've got no professional IT experience, stick with the IT resume objective:

 Here are examples of objectives for IT technician resumes without experience: